MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

 - You might need to connect to the service in an elevated Windows PowerShell prompt (required for Skype for Business Online and Teams, but not Exchange).
 The connection instructions topic should contain this and other connection requirements.

 - In Exchange environments, the cmdlets available to you are controlled by role-based access control (RBAC).
-Most cmdlets and parameters are avaialble to administrators by default, but some aren't (for example, the Mailbox Search and Mailbox Import Export roles).
+Most cmdlets and parameters are avaialble to administrators by default, but some aren't (for example, the "Mailbox Search" and "Mailbox Import Export" roles).

 ## Step 3: Load platyPS in the PowerShell environment
-After you've connected in PowerShell to the server or service \(either in a regular Windows PowerShell window or from a specific PowerShell console shortcut\), run the following command to make the platyPS cmdlets available in your session:
+After you've connected in PowerShell to the server or service (either in a regular Windows PowerShell window or from a specific PowerShell console shortcut), run the following command to make the platyPS cmdlets available in your session:

 ```
 Import-Module platyPS